eyenx/blog/about.md

 **Antonio Tauro**
 {: r}

-Also known as eye,eyenx,gnomeye or simply toni
+Also known as eye,eyenx,tntr,gnomeye or simply toni
 {: r}

 Geek, coding, linux and opensource enthusiast